nikilohiya/nikilohiya.github.io/_posts/2024-09-21-Deep-Dive-into-CrewAI.md

 tags: ["AI", "Multi-Agent Systems", "CrewAI", "LangChain", "LLMs", "Generative AI"]
 ---

-# The Rise of Multi-Agent Systems: A Deep Dive into CrewAI

 ## Introduction

 The landscape of AI is rapidly evolving, with the rise of large language models (LLMs) ushering in a new era of intelligent applications.
 However,  single-agent LLMs often struggle with complex tasks that require reasoning, planning, and collaboration.
 Enter multi-agent systems (MAS), a powerful paradigm that empowers multiple AI agents to work together, each specializing in a distinct role, to achieve a common goal.